mxcube/mxcubecore/docs/source/dev/queue.md

 On a technical level, there is a tight coupling between the `QueueEntry` base class and a Qt view object that makes the creation of the `QueueEntry` object slightly different between the two user interfaces (Qt and Web).
 To handle the tight coupling to Qt, a `Mock` object is used in the web version instead of a Qt View.
 The Qt interface can access the view directly via a reference, something that is impossible in the Web interface.
 Because the view and the `QueueEntry` do not execute in the same process, updates to the view in the web version are instead done through signals passed over websockets to the client.

 ## Execution
 As mentioned above, the execution order is depth first, so that all the children of a node are executed before the node's siblings.
-Each node has a `execute` method that defines its main logic and `pre_execute` and `post_execute`.
+Each node has a `execute` method that defines its main logic and `pre_execute` and `post_execute` methods that are run before and after the main `execute` method.
+The `execute` and `pre_execute` methods of an entry runs before the `execute` method of its children.
+The `post_execute` method of an entry will run after its children have executed.

 A queue entry has a state internally called `status` that indicates the state of execution; the state can be one of: